The Dead Daisies: Glenn Hughes, "Righteous Days", Holy Ground and Radiance (2019–2022)

-On June 3rd, the band embarked on their first European tour in over three years with some headline shows, festival shows and guest slots to Foreigner and Judas Priest.
+On 3 June, the band embarked on their first European tour in over three years with some headline shows, festival shows and guest slots to Foreigner and Judas Priest.
 The band released their first new single from their forthcoming album at the end of May.
-'Radiance' was released with a new animated video and online platform with the alternate version of the band, The Meta Daisies.
-Working with Avakin Life you could spend some time in a virtual bar with fellow fans listening to the track.
+'Radiance' was released with a new animated video and online platform with the alternate version of the band, The Meta Daisies, with which one could spend some time in a virtual bar with fellow fans listening to the track.
 This was followed by the next single 'Shine On' to coincide with the European tour.
-This was followed by 'Hypnotize Yourself' in August with the fourth single 'Face Your Fear' coming on 2nd September.
-The band embarked on their latest US Tour on 7th September starting at the Landis Theater in Vineland, New Jersey and finishing at The Crocodile in Seattle on 24th September.
-On the 30th September, the latest album 'Radiance' was released to rave reviews all over the planet.
-November 11th saw the release of the latest single 'Born To Fly' inspired by David Lowy's flying background ahead of the UK tour beginning on December 3rd in Nottingham.
+This was followed by 'Hypnotize Yourself' in August with the fourth single 'Face Your Fear' coming on 2 September.
+The band embarked on their latest US Tour on 7 September starting at the Landis Theater in Vineland, New Jersey, and finishing at The Crocodile in Seattle on 24 September.
+On 30 September, the latest album 'Radiance' was released to favorable reviews.
+11 November saw the release of the latest single 'Born To Fly', inspired by David Lowy's background as a pilot, ahead of the UK tour beginning on 3 December in Nottingham.

+John Corabi returns, 'Best Of' album, tour and Light 'Em Up and Lookin' For Trouble (2023–present)

+On 19 May 2023, it was announced that John Corabi had returned to the Dead Daises' line-up, and then, in addition, bassist Michael Devin joined the group for the first time.
+The latter musician had previously served in the band Whitesnake.
+A 'Best Of' album was released on 18 August of that year.
+The band set off on the Resurrected Tour in August with dates in Canada and US with the tour continuing in Japan from the end of October and then to Europe for a November tour.
+They returned in December for the final tour of 2023 finishing on 16 December at the Knock Out Festival in Karlsruhe, Germany.

+During March 2024, the band returned to the studio to record the next album.
+The US Tour was announced on 18 March, starting on June 6 in New York with drummer Tommy Clufetos rejoining the band.
+On 26 April 2024, the band announced they would be releasing a new single, "Light 'Em Up", on 10 May; it is the title track to the band's upcoming new album, due on 6 September.
+The band announced both the UK and European tour on 26 April.
+After completing a successful US Tour in June, the band return to the road in September when they will commence the UK tour on 6 September and return to Europe in November.
+Along with the latest single, 'Light 'Em Up', released on 10 May, a new music video was also released.
+On 2 August, the latest single 'I'm Gonna Ride' was released along with a pre order for the new album 'Light 'Em Up'.
+The Light 'Em Up album will be released on 6 September, the same day that the band began their UK tour.